Kimi Räikkönen: 2005

 Räikkönen received the F1 Racing "Driver of the Year" accolade, and the Autosport "International Racing Driver of the Year" award.

 2006

-In Bahrain, Räikkönen suffered electronic problems during Friday practice and a spectacular rear suspension breakage during the first qualifying session, which forced him back to 22nd place on the grid.
-Nevertheless, he drove through the field, ending third behind Alonso and Michael Schumacher.
-In Malaysia, Räikkönen was hit from behind by Red Bull Racing's Christian Klien on the first lap.
-The impact caused a left rear suspension failure resulting in Räikkönen retiring from the race.
+In Bahrain, starting from 22nd place on the grid, he drove through the field, ending third behind Alonso and Michael Schumacher.
+In Malaysia, Räikkönen was hit from behind by Red Bull Racing's Christian Klien on the first lap and retired.